ADACS-Australia/reasearch_project_management_training/_episodes/06-github.md

 image credit: [toolsqa](https://www.toolsqa.com/git/git-life-cycle/)

+If you are not familiar with the basics of git or want about git in more detail, you can find more in depth training [here](https://adacs.org.au/project/collaboration-on-shared-codebases/).

 ## Working With Remote Repositories

 Version control really comes into its own when we begin to collaborate with other people.